EltonC06/TicTacToe-frontend/README.md

 - **Important:** It is recommended to use the port 8080 to host the back-end application.

+- **If you are not using port 8080**, please make sure to update the API endpoints in the front-end code to match the port your back-end is running on.

 ## Author

 Elton da Costa Oliveira